aarenson/PHPCap/docs-md/UserGuide2.md

 </tbody>
 </table>

- Here is a complete example that uses all three of these classes to export the records in a REDCap project to a file in CSV (Comma-Separated Values) format:
+ Here is a complete example that uses three of these classes to export the records in a REDCap project to a file in CSV (Comma-Separated Values) format:
  ```php
  <?php